benjreinhart/syte/README.md

 episode_explict: 'yes'
 ```

 The only slightly confusing fields here are likely `episode_duration` and `episode_length`.
-Episode duration refers to the length of your episode's mp3 file in seconds and can be calculated with this command `fprobe -show_entries stream=duration -of compact=p=0:nk=1 -v fatal MY_AWESOME_EPISODE.mp3`.
+Episode duration refers to the length of your episode's mp3 file in seconds and can be calculated with this command `ffprobe -show_entries stream=duration -of compact=p=0:nk=1 -v fatal MY_AWESOME_EPISODE.mp3`.
 Episode length refers to the number of bytes of your episode's mp3 file and can be calculated with `wc -c < MY_AWESOME_EPISODE.mp3`.

 The "show notes" for each episode will be generated from the page contents (after the frontmatter).